National Monument

 Ballyloughan Castle

 Ballyloughan Castle is a ruined castle and National Monument of Ireland.
 Located in County Carlow near Bagenalstown.
-Today, a twin-towered gatehouse, the hall and foundations of one of the corner towers, dating to about 1300 remain.
-Ballyloughan`s gatehouse, which protected the entrance to the castle, is one of the finest example of its type in […]
+Today, a twin-towered gatehouse, the hall, and the foundations of one of the corner towers, dating to about 1300 remain.
+What`s more, Ballyloughan`s gatehouse, which protected the entrance to the castle, is one of the finest examples of […]

 Read More